larabjork/capstone-planning/README.md

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 * WebSpeechAPI or similar tool for speech recognition and transcription: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API
-* React and/or React Native (but probably React Native to start?), Redux, JavaScript, HTML, CSS, custom API to store info (so Ruby/Postgres?), authentication via bcrypt or Devise, some kind of encryption that meets health info privacy standards (?)
+* React and/or React Native (but probably React Native to start?), Redux, JavaScript, HTML, CSS, custom API to store info (so Ruby/Postgres?) ~~authentication via bcrypt or Devise, some kind of encryption that meets health info privacy standards (?)~~

 * * *